 Required for the Major in History: Each major must take 11 history courses before graduation, including: (1) at least one but no more than three courses numbered 0100 to 0199; (2) at least one course in European history (which may include Russia/Soviet Union); (3) at least one course in United States history; (4) and at least one course in the history of Asia, Africa, Latin America, the Middle East, or Russia/Soviet Union, all to be taken at the 0200-level or higher.
 (A course in Russia/Soviet Union may not be used for more than one geographical area); (5) a reading seminar; (6) HIST 0600; (7) a two-term senior thesis, which counts as two of the required 11 courses.

 Two of the courses required for the major must deal primarily with the period before 1800.
 Courses which qualify for the pre-1800 requirement are identified in the course descriptions (see below) and a list is available from the department.
 In addition to winter term senior thesis study, one other winter term history course may be counted toward the eleven courses necessary for a major in history.
-With permission of the department, up to two cognate courses in historical aspects of other disciplines may be counted toward a major in history.
+With permission of the department, up to two cognates in historical aspects of other disciplines may be counted toward a major in history.

 Students planning to spend all or part of the junior year abroad should consult with the department before the second semester of the sophomore year.

 Advanced Placement: Up to two AP history courses, with a grade of 4 or 5, can count toward the major requirement of 11 history courses, but cannot be used to fulfill any specific requirements listed above.
 Students counting AP European History may not count HIST 0103 or 0104 toward the major, and those counting AP U.S. History may not count HIST 0203 or 0204 toward the major.